PiSugar/pisugar-wifi-config/README.md

 `pisugar-wifi-config` makes it easy to talk to rpi via BLE and setup the wifi configuration.
 Your rpi could be discovered by BLE advertisement, then configurated by pushing a simple SSID/password message.

-NOTE: Users need to launch `PiSugar` wechat mini program to communicate with `pisugar-wifi-config`.
+NOTE 1: Users need to launch `PiSugar` wechat mini program to communicate with `pisugar-wifi-config`.
+NOTE 2: Only WPA-PSK is supported.

 ## Build
 Build and package